Close

 Ice skating is not only fun, but it is also beneficial for the child’s health:

-• each muscle group develops and becomes stronger, a good posture is formed;
+• Each muscle group develops and becomes stronger, and good posture is formed

-• children get used to a reasonable level of physical activity that becomes a natural part of their life;
+• Children experience a reasonable level of physical activity that becomes a natural part of their life

-• coordination develops and with it, the ability to predict the consequences of certain actions;
+• Coordination develops along with the ability to predict the consequences of certain actions

-• regular sports activities will help the baby to increase their self-esteem and, possibly, find new friends that share the same interests.
+• Regular sports activities will help the child increase their self-esteem and, possibly, find new friends that share the same interests

-If your child is not in very good health, for example, if they have problems with their joints or with the cardiovascular system, consult a doctor before going ice skating.
-They will be able to give advice on the age at which your kid can start skating, and whether it is worth getting involved in this sport in general in your particular case.
+If your child experiences health issues, such as problems with their joints, heart, asthma, or muscles, consult your pediatrician before ice skating.
+They will be able to give advice on the age at which your child can start skating, and whether it is worth getting involved in this sport in general in your particular case.

 Prostock-studio/Shutterstock.com

-First, you can have your child walk on ice skates at home.
-Leave the blades covered, and ask your son or daughter to try to walk ten steps forward, to wave their hands, and to sit down.
+First, have your child walk on ice skates at home.
+Leave the blades covered, and ask your child to try to walk ten steps forward, wave their hands, and sit down.
+This will help your child feel comfortable wearing the ice skates and practice balancing.

 Do not worry about the health and safety of your child when you let them go to the skating rink or walk without you!
 Always know where they are and which path they are taking, listen to what is happening around them, and call them in any situation through the Findmykids app.